arielmachado-uy/ultra-web-challenge/README.md

       - The maths are correct based on the price of the product and the applied taxes
       - The cart is still showing `1`

-7. Click on the Finish button
+7. Click on the `Finish` button
    - Expected results:
-      - A succesful message is displayed to the user confirming that the purchased was finished correctly
+      - A successful message is displayed to the user confirming that the purchase was finished correctly
       - No email is sent to the user
-      - The cart does not show any value
+      - The cart is empty (it does not show any value)

 <br>